esp8266/Arduino/doc/ideoptions.rst

 Floating Point operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-- ``Not allowed in ISR (more IRAM)``: This provides more free space in IRAM but it disallows using floating operations inside ISRs.
-This is the default for some years.
+- ``in IROM``: This provides more free space in IRAM but it disallows using floating operations inside ISRs.
-- ``Allowed in ISR (less IRAM)``: Floats can be used in ISRs, cost is ~1KB IRAM.
+- ``allowed in ISR``: Floats can be used in ISRs, cost is ~1KB IRAM.

 SSL Support
 ~~~~~~~~~~~